academic-resources/odin/objects-constructors.md

 ### ** Intro :
 >
 In our JavaScript fundamentals course, you should have learned the [basics of using objects](https://www.theodinproject.com/courses/foundations/lessons/fundamentals-part-5) to store and retrieve data.
-Let's start with a little refresher.** There are multiple ways to define objects but in most cases, it is best to use the __object literal__ syntax as follows:** **
+Let's start with a little refresher :**

+There are multiple ways to define objects but in most cases, it is best to use the __object literal__ syntax as follows:** **

 ```js